 Wood flooring has an inimitable beauty.
 Each plank features unique details that will never be found replicated in any other floor – or any other tree trunk, for that matter.
 The natural knots, cracks and color variations in timber are what make a wood floor so distinctive.
 Yet, tastes differ and for some, wood is just as impressive in its more refined state with fewer details and less character.

 Wood flooring grades are the categories which define the level of character that features within a wood floor.
 The process involves carefully selecting planks by eye to ensure they are grouped with complementary planks that have a similar level of detail.
 The method ensures that a consistent overall feel is achieved within each grade of floor and creates variety across the collection to suit all preferences in wood flooring.

 The Woodpecker flooring grades are Select, Rustic and Extra Rustic.
 These categories are home to three distinct styles of wood, making it easy to choose a level of character for your taste and interior theme.

 Select is Woodpecker’s most refined grade of wood flooring.
 Each board is carefully picked for its few small knots and limited sapwood.
-Select wood does contain considerable grain, colour variation and character, as is honest to the nature of timber, yet these features are minimised.
+Select wood does contain considerable grain, color variation and character, as is honest to the nature of timber, yet these features are minimized.
 The overall look is smooth and understated yet still evidently immersed in the beauty of real wood.

 The Select flooring grade is a great choice for contemporary, minimal interiors where a subtle base is required.
 York Select Oak and Harlech Select Oak are some of our beautifully mellow oak floors.